 The focus step wheel is being turned.

-SCREEN: The pivot points are being selected, and the X-Y adjustments are being made.
+SCREEN: First focus the beam using focus, then The pivot points are being selected, and the X-Y adjustments are being made.

-Defocus the beam slightly so that rings appear in the illumination pattern, and adjust the condenser stigmators to make them round.
+Adjust the condenser stigmators to make the beam round.
 Go up and down through focus to optimize.
-There should be no tendency to elongate in one direction or the other when passing focus [1].
+There should be no tendency to elongate in one direction or the other when passing through focus [1].

-SCREEN: The beam is being defocused, and the rings are being appeared in the illumination pattern.
+SCREEN: The beam is being defocused.
 The Condenser stigmators are being adjusted.

 Normalize the lenses.
 Then, increase the magnification progressively to about 250kx while using the beam shift to keep the spot centered, and repeat the rotation center and pivot point adjustments [1].
 Return to diffraction mode.
 At this stage the beam should appear as a uniform disk on the fluorescent screen [2].

-SCREEN: The lenses are being normalized, and the magnification is being increased.
+SCREEN: The lenses are being normalized, and the magnification is being increased, and the direct alignments are done again at high magnification.

 SCREEN: The diffraction mode is being clicked, an the beam is being shown on the screen.
+Beam is returned to diffraction mode.
+Check that its uniform disk on screen.

 As in X-ray crystallography, the camera length now effectively controls the optical distance to the detector.
 Change it and watch as the disk contracts and enlarges, as if the screen location would move toward or away from the specimen.
 This cone represents the bright field illumination [1].